DO YOU THINK THAT YOU’RE PAYING TOO MUCH FOR IT SUPPORT?

-The above describes our own fully managed service called ‘IT Unlimited™’, but not all companies offer such a transparent service.
+The above describes our own fully managed IT support service called ‘IT Unlimited™’, but not all companies offer such a transparent service.
 You may find that some of our competitors provide a tiered IT support price guide that is typically presented in Gold, Silver and Bronze support pricing options, with gold being the premium service (although some are finally starting to use their imagination!).

 MAKE SURE THAT YOU FIND OUT WHATS EXCLUDED.

 Tired price plans can get complicated because some features are included in one plan but not the other.
 For example, all three support options may include telephone and remote support, but onsite support is only included in the more expensive gold support service option.

 More importantly, the Service Level Agreement (SLA) can differ depending on the service that you sign up for.
 This can have a massive impact on response time and the support levels you receive.
 Every IT support company should have a transparent SLA that documents their service levels in detail.
 Don’t be afraid to ask for a copy!